unyieldinggrace/monerod-proxy/README.md

 I would also like to see the proxy provide a WebSocket interface that could be used by a point-of-sale app on a mobile device to get notified of transactions arriving in the mempool.
 The mobile device could then scan the transactions as they arrive and see if they match the view-key of the merchant.
 This would make it easy to build a point-of-sale app that just needs a view-key and can do basically-instant scanning of the mempool for a payment that was just requested, making the checkout process much smoother.

 But all of that is down the road.
 I wanted to learn golang, and I wanted a proxy to automatically re-route traffic to another monerod instance if the one I was using went down.
 I've solved those problems by making this small app.

+### Tips ###
+If this app is useful to you, feel free to leave a tip.
+XMR Tip Jar: 87U3RX6JmHiJfWxGy1nRi1EChpuWXowCqChTAUDh8j6hc9Eg928JreVgJ8DEtW8C97W3MYuh8hKzoHxkpSY4CS7f8NPSHnK